declanbarr/Iris-Data-Set-Project/README.md

 df.boxplot(column='Petal Width',by='Class') # Produces boxplot for Petal Width
 plt.show()
 ```
 I was unable to easily do the same for histograms.
+I could only compare features within a single class and not classes within a single feature .
 The following website contains an example of how this can be done but it takes over around 30 lines of code to do so:
 [Linear Discriminant Analysis- bit by bit](http://sebastianraschka.com/Articles/2014_python_lda.html)

 I was able to compare the different attributes for each class of flower on a histogram using: